nicolas5000/ESP32-RevK/README.md

 My various code typically has a `release` and `betarelease` directory.
 In these are several `.bin` files.

-- You can bnuild code with the whole ESP IDF environment, and use `idf.py` to flash.
+- You can build code with the whole ESP IDF environment, and use `idf.py` to flash.
 - You can also use `esptool` to flash, but there is a simpler way for most people using a web page and Chrome browser.
 - Or, there is a simpler way using Chrome!